Updated December 2016: Reflects changes in iOS 10.

-Every once in a while I have a reader ask me what they should do with a lost or stolen iPhone they've somehow come across.
-In most cases their biggest concern is finding the original owner, as it should be.
-Unfortunately that task sometimes proves to be a little tougher than some people imagine, especially if the owner has enabled a passcode lock.
-However, if the iPhone you have found is fully functional, we've got some tricks that can help you get in contact with the original owner faster than you may think!
+Returning a lost or stolen iPhone is simpler than you might imagine — if the owner hasn't enabled a passcode lock, anyway.
+Still, if the iPhone you have found is fully functional, we've got some tricks that can help you get in contact with the original owner faster than you may think!

 How to get in contact with the owner of a lost or stolen iPhone

-If you somehow end up in the possession of a lost or stolen iPhone, it's not always clear what the best thing to do is.
-Sadly, turning an iPhone in to a public establishment sometimes gets it stolen by a not so honest person behind the counter, or by a customer that saw you turn it in.
+If you somehow end up in the possession of a lost or stolen iPhone, it's not always clear what you should do.
+Sadly, turning an iPhone in to a public establishment sometimes gets it stolen by a not-so-honest person behind the counter, or by a customer that saw you turn it in.
 If you'd rather take matters into your own hands in order to make sure the rightful owner ends up with it again, here are some things we'd recommend trying in order to contact them directly.

 1. If there's no passcode lock, check their recent calls